nmattei/cmps3140/index.md

 Prerequisite(s): CMPS 1500 and CMPS/MATH 2170

-**Note** This is a programming and mathematics intensive class.
+**Note.** This is a programming and mathematics intensive class.
 Students are expected to know the basics of Python and be able to navigate a Linux/Unix command prompt (the first programming assignment will test these abilities).
 Likewise a working understanding of graph theory, probability theory, and is expected.

 ## Course Learning Outcomes